 I’m not sure yet what to do about non-mundane abilities such as turning undead or casting spells.
 I remember the Greyhawk Adventures book allowed you to try, but I don’t remember particulars.
 I’ll look it up later.

 From time to time (we only did one adventure as our funnel, but if your funnel lasts several adventures you might do this after each one) count up the marks and adjust the scores accordingly.
 Each mark translates to a single ability score point, to a maximum of 10 on a single score and 25 total (at which point the funnel is done).
-Consider doing the same with skills (one rank per check to a maximum of 4 — or perhaps 3, since the normal limit is ‘level+3′ after all).
-Each use of weapon reduces the nonproficiency penalty by one.
+Consider doing the same with skills (one rank per check to a maximum of 4 — or perhaps 3, since the normal limit is ‘level+3’ after all).
+Each use of a weapon reduces the nonproficiency penalty by one.
 Wearing a suit of armor through a fight might provide a mark that will lead to proficiency — one mark each for light, medium, and heavy, and you have to gain at least the one mark for each using armor of at least that weight (three fights wearing armor, at least one wearing heavy armor, will give you proficiency with all armor, but no number of fights in leather will make you proficient in medium or heavy armor).

 You could do this as you go, but I’d hate to make adjustments on the fly, especially across four characters at a time.
 Well, three.
 No, two, because you’ve lost them alrea… okay, fine, go ahead and do it each time, it probably won’t be that arduous, especially if you’re using BECMI-style ability score modifiers, where you’ll need five points to get a bonus (and ten points to get a score of 18).

 When you’re done your funnel you can expect to have some characters with a decent range of abilities and some degree of specialization.
-Their ability scores will be reasonably consistent between them (just over 12.25 on average, slightly less than the average of 4d6 choose 3, with 18s fairly uncommon but not impossible).
+Their ability scores will be reasonably consistent between them (just under 12.25 on average, slightly less than the average of 4d6 choose 3, with 18s fairly uncommon but not impossible).
 Each character will likely have some skills and proficiencies.
 Depending on how spells and other special abilities work they might have a few special tricks.

 Incidentally, ignore the ‘trained only’ requirement on skills (and probably other special abilities).
 Part of the fun of the funnel is watching the nascent characters failing at things they really have no justification for trying.